hyperledger/identus-cloud-agent/docs/docusaurus/credentials/present-proof.md

   -H "apikey: $API_KEY"
 ```

-The Holder/Prover can then accept a specific request, generate the proof, and send it to the Verifier PRISM Agent by making a `PATCH` request to the [`/present-proof/presentations/{id}`](/agent-api/#tag/Present-Proof/operation/updatePresentation) endpoint:
+The Holder/Prover can then accept a specific request, generate the proof, and send it to the Verifier Cloud Agent by making a `PATCH` request to the [`/present-proof/presentations/{id}`](/agent-api/#tag/Present-Proof/operation/updatePresentation) endpoint:

 <Tabs groupId="vc-formats">
 <TabItem value="jwt" label="JWT">